-Q. How is the Independent Panel doing its work?
+Q. How did the Independent Panel do its work?

 The Independent Panel followed a Program of Work.
-The Program of Work includes four themes of enquiry:
+The Program of Work included four themes of enquiry:

 - Build on the past: Learn from previous pandemics and the status of the system and actors pre-COVID19.